 In 2006 Kathy began volunteering in Sri Lanka through Interplast Australia and New Zealand.
 This is an organisation that coordinates teams of surgeons, anaesthetists, nurses and therapists who spend time in developing countries helping the local health professionals improve their skills.
 The two week trips include a combination of hands on surgery/therapy with a significant educational component targeting local therapists, doctors and nurses.

 Belinda is dedicated in gaining the best outcomes for her patients and using up-to-date evidenced based practice for the assessment and treatment of upper-limb conditions, staying at the fore-front of hand therapy.
-She thoroughly enjoys the problem solving involved with injury diagnosis and is well vetted in the assessment of wrist injuries, chronic pain, nerve injuries and the management of arthritic pain.
+She has a special interest in sporting injuries, including fractures, sprains and ligament injuries.
+She thoroughly enjoys the problem solving involved with injury diagnosis and is well vetted in the assessment of wrist injuries, chronic or unknown pain and the management of arthritic pain.
 Belinda is also experienced with the treatment of traumatic and post-operative hand injuries.
-Working in the private sector and at Flinders Medical Centre; she liaises with ED doctors, GPs, plastic surgeons and orthopaedic surgeons.
+Working in both the private sector and Flinders Medical Centre hospital; she liaises with ED doctors, GPs, plastic surgeons and orthopaedic surgeons.
 She particularly enjoys the fast pace that the hospital clinics present with.

 Belinda has continued a strong connection with the Australian Hand Therapy Association (AHTA).
 She was on the committee to host the national conference in Adelaide in 2017, along with Kathy; and was a part of the marketing committee to assist promote the association.
 Belinda also teaches the "Hand Therapy and Splinting" course that the University of South Australia to undergraduate Occupational Therapy students.